dverdin/writings/2018-Hackathon-report.md

 ### Single entry point for Sympa

-For clarity purpose, we need a single entry point for people willing to get informations about Sympa.
+For clarity purpose, we need a single entry point for people willing to get information about Sympa.

 The best tool for this seems to be the sympa.org web site.

 However, we need to allow community members to easily improve content of this web site.
 The tactics adopted by Soji to reorganize the Sympa manual can be reproduced for the rest of the site: have content sources on github, so that anyone willing to improve it can do it using pull requests.

 We suggest to use two repositories: the current sympa-community.github.io for manual, and another one for the rest of the site.
-The manual is quiet specific and Soji already did a lot of work on it.
+The manual is quite specific and Soji already did a lot of work on it.
 That leads to the following actions:

- - current www.sympa.org (a Dokuwiki-powered site) will be moved to dokuwiki.sympa.org or archive.sympa.org foamin for backup.
+ - Current www.sympa.org (a Dokuwiki-powered site) will be moved to dokuwiki.sympa.org or archive.sympa.org domain for backup.
  - [sympa-community.github.io](https://github.com/sympa-community/sympa-community.github.io) remains the central point for editing documentation.
- - a new repository is created ([dotorg](https://github.com/sympa-community/dotorg)) to handle:
+ - A new repository is created ([dotorg](https://github.com/sympa-community/dotorg)) to handle:
    - organisation of the Sympa project,
    - an entry point for the community,
    - links to release tarballs,
    - contributing guidelines,
    - events / news / announces.

-All data stored in Github are markdown.
+All data stored in Github are Markdown.

-Marc chantreux was mandated by the attendees to produce a first web site using these data.
-He works with pandoc to generate web pages from Markdown.
+Marc Chantreux was mandated by the attendees to produce a first web site using these data.
+He works with Pandoc to generate web pages from Markdown.

 He's following this workflow:
   - move dokuwiki data to Github,
-  - translate dokuwiki syntax to Markdown
+  - translate dokuwiki syntax to Markdown,
-  - use Pandoc agains to populate a web site.
+  - use Pandoc again to populate a web site.

-All website-related data (both from dotorg and sympa-community.github.io repositories) will be diaplyed on this website.
+All website-related data (both from dotorg and sympa-community.github.io repositories) will be displayed on this website.

-The good point of this approach is to make web content independant from hosting.
+The good point of this approach is to make web content independent from hosting.
 If the current hosting structure (RENATER) became deficient, community would still retain the data and would easily move to another hosting service.

 **NB** a few days after the hackathon, Soji raised [questions](https://listes.renater.fr/sympa/arc/sympa-developpers/2018-05/msg00042.html) about that website:
 - Who is the person in charge on this issue?
-- Who maintain (watch) the service running?
+- Who maintains (watch) the service running?
   If RENATER techies help, how can we contact them in urgent cases?
   Otherwise, who mainly maintains them?
 - How can we do with crash (including crash of VM host)?